 3. Compensation up to £540 under EU Regulation 261/2004

 Have you been delayed by more than three hours?
 Or has your flight been cancelled?
 If so you’re likely to be entitled to compensation worth from £110 up to £540 under EU Regulation 261/2004.
-It’s easy and free to claim online:
+Since Brexit this regulation has been written into UK Law.
+It’s easy and free to claim online.

 There is a step-by-step guide to claiming, including an online tool, to help manage your complaint with information how to stop airlines getting out of paying out on the Money Saving Expert website.

 BMC Travel Insurance